Korean, Edit

 ② Mass exchange method

-○ Simple diffusion or accelerated diffusion : Oxygen, carbon dioxide, small molecules, some ionic material
+○ Simple diffusion or facilitated diffusion: Oxygen, carbon dioxide, small molecules, some ionic material

 ○ Movement through capillary pores